 - Skoufaki, S. (2008).
 Investigating the Source of Idiom Transparency Intuitions.
 Metaphor and Symbol 24(1), 20-41. https://doi.org/10.1080/10926480802568448

 Hall, D., Markopoulos, T., Salamoura, A., & Skoufaki, S. (Eds.)
 (2003).
 CamLing 2003: Proceedings of the University of Cambridge First Postgraduate Conference in Language Research, 26 April 2003.
 Cambridge: Cambridge Institute of Language Research.

-- Skoufaki, S. (in press).
+- Skoufaki, S. (2021).
 English academic vocabulary teaching and learning.
-In H. Mohebbi & C. Coombe (Eds.), Research questions in Language Education and Applied Linguistics: A Reference Guide.
+In H. Mohebbi & C. Coombe (Eds.), Research questions in Language Education and Applied Linguistics: A Reference Guide (pp.45-49).
 New York: Springer.

-- Skoufaki, S. (in press).
+- Skoufaki, S. (2021).
 Guessing at the Meaning of Unknown L2 Idioms: Applied Cognitive Linguistic Perspectives.
-In I. Galantomos (Ed.), L2 figurative language teaching: theory and practice.
+In I. Galantomos (Ed.), L2 figurative language teaching: theory and practice (pp. 166-180).
 Newcastle: Cambridge Scholars Publishing.

 - Skoufaki, S. (2013).
 Devising a discourse error tagging system for an English learner corpus.
 In D. Wible & M. Y. Li (Eds.), Second Language Reading and Writing: Investigations into Chinese and English (pp. 66-93).
 Taoyuan: National Central University Press.